adamcooke/documentation/doc/developers-guide/search-backends.md

 ## Elasticsearch

 The recommended method of indexing & searching data is to use Elasticsearch.
 A module is provided for this [on GitHub](https://github.com/adamcooke/documentation-elasticsearch) and can be installed by following the instructions on the repo's README page.
+There is also a Sunspot backend for working with Solr instances [on GitHub](https://github.com/jamesprior/documentation-sunspot)

 ## Creating your own search backend